Itamare4/Ultimaker2_AndroidThings_3DPrint_Server/README.md

 * PC with adb tools

 ### Installation ###
-First we need to install some software buttons back/home, will do it by installing: https://play.google.com/store/apps/details?id=com.appspot.app58us.backkey&hl=iw
+First we need to install some software buttons back/home, will do it by installing:<br>
+https://play.google.com/store/apps/details?id=com.appspot.app58us.backkey&hl=iw

 AndroidThings doesn't not nativly show accessability options, will need to enable it by -